 - (1) Current Annual Distribution to Alaris is calculated as the total contractual distribution Alaris expects to receive from the Private Company Partner over the twelve (12) month period following the Private Company Partner's most recent fiscal year end in accordance with Alaris' agreements with each Private Company Partner.
-Due to the timing of receiving audited annual financial information from each Private Company Partner and the filing of this AIF, the majority of the adjustments to the Annual Distribution are based on estimates of the percentage change in the performance metric for the most recently completed fiscal year of each of our Private Company Partners.
+Due to the timing of receiving audited annual financial information from each Private Company Partner and the filing of this AIF, the majority of the adjustments to the Annual Distribution for the current year are based on estimates of the percentage change in the performance metric for the most recently completed fiscal year of each of our Private Company Partners.
 All amounts are in Canadian dollars. - (2) Calculated based on the fiscal year end of the Private Company Partner not Alaris' fiscal year end.
-For information regarding revenues Alaris received from each Partner during Alaris' fiscal year ending December 31, 2013, please refer to Alaris' audited financial statements and management discussion and analysis for the year ended December 31, 2013, both of which have been filed under our profile at www.sedar.com. - (3) The Annual % Change in Performance Metric reflects the change in the relevant performance metric at the end of each Private Company Partner's fiscal year compared against the prior fiscal year.
+For information regarding revenues Alaris received from each Partner during Alaris' fiscal year ending December 31, 2014, please refer to Alaris' audited financial statements and management discussion and analysis for the year ended December 31, 2014, both of which have been filed under our profile at www.sedar.com. - (3) The Annual % Change in Performance Metric reflects the change in the relevant performance metric at the end of each Private Company Partner's fiscal year compared against the prior fiscal year.
 The change in the relevant performance metric is used to calculate the annual Distributions payable to Alaris for the next fiscal year of a Private Company Partner.
 The performance metric is calculated using audited financial statements once they are received from each Private Company Partner.
-However, in some instances for the purposes of this AIF, the Performance Metric has been estimated based on internal unaudited financial information.
+However, in most instances for the purposes of this AIF, the Performance Metric has been estimated based on internal unaudited financial information.
 See note 4 for a list of Private Company Partners for which we have received audited financial statements as of the date of this AIF. - (4) The Annual Earnings Coverage Ratio is used by Management to evaluate a Private Company Partner's ability to pay our Distributions.
 It is defined as adjusted EBITDA divided by interest, principal repayments, unfunded capital expenditures and distributions to Alaris.
 Such ratio indicates the number of times a Private Company Partner's fixed commitments can be covered by such Private Company Partner's earnings.
 As a failure to meet such commitments may mean a default under the terms of any such commitment, this ratio indicates the available margin of safety, and therefore, the risk involved in determining a Private Company Partner's ability to pay its commitments when business activity falls.
 A ratio of 1.0 or higher is generally considered sufficient by Management to demonstrate a company's ability to pay its distributions to Alaris.
-The Annual Earnings Coverage Ratio, in the table above was calculated using either: (i) audited financial statements of a Private Company Partner for its most recent fiscal year; or (ii) unaudited internal financial statements prepared by management of the Private Company Partner where audited financial statements are not yet available.
-As at the date hereof, we have received audited financial statements for each of Solowave and End of the Roll.
-Where a distribution was only payable for a partial fiscal year of a Private Company Partner, the Annual Earnings Coverage Ratio was calculated using the actual Distribution payable to Alaris for such fiscal year, rather than the Distribution payable for a full 12 month period.
+The Annual Earnings Coverage Ratio, in the table above, was calculated using either: (i) audited financial statements of a Private Company Partner for its most recent fiscal year; or (ii) unaudited internal financial statements prepared by management of the Private Company Partner where audited financial statements are not yet available.
+As at the date hereof, we have received audited financial statements for each of LifeMark, LMS, Solowave, End of the Roll, and Sequel.
+Where a distribution was only payable for a partial fiscal year of a Private Company Partner, the Annual Earnings Coverage Ratio was calculated using a proforma capital structure to reflect the balance sheet following the Alaris contribution, which assumes a full year of Distributions to Alaris for such fiscal year as well as a full year of interest and principal payments on proforma debt obligations.